This page collects AI companies' commitments relevant to AI safety and extreme risks.

 - Anthropic says "We generally don't publish [capabilities research] because we do not wish to advance the rate of AI capabilities progress."
 An Anthropic cofounder says "we consider all releases on a case by case basis, weighing expected safety benefit against capabilities/acceleratory risk.
 In the case of difficult scenarios, we have a formal infohazard review procedure."

-- Anthropic’s Long-Term Benefit Trust—an independent group with a mandate for safety and benefit-sharing—has the power to elect a majority of its board (as of Nov 2024).
-But Anthropic’s shareholders can abrogate the Trust and the details are unclear.
-(This is part of Anthropic’s internal governance, not really a commitment.)
+- Anthropic's Long-Term Benefit Trust—an independent group with a mandate for safety and benefit-sharing—has the power to elect a majority of its board (as of Nov 2024).
+But Anthropic's shareholders can abrogate the Trust and the details are unclear.
+More importantly, the Trust isn't doing its job.

-See also Tracking Voluntary Commitments.
+See also Voluntary Commitments.

 Google & Google DeepMind

-- Google’s AI Principles says “we will not design or deploy AI” in areas including “Technologies that cause or are likely to cause overall harm.
-Where there is a material risk of harm, we will proceed only where we believe that the benefits substantially outweigh the risks, and will incorporate appropriate safety constraints.”
-But it’s not clear that Google is aware of misalignment and extreme risks from advanced AI or has policies sufficient to detect or prevent hard-to-notice risks.
+- Google's AI Principles previously said "we will not design or deploy AI" in areas including "Technologies that cause or are likely to cause overall harm.
+Where there is a material risk of harm, we will proceed only where we believe that the benefits substantially outweigh the risks, and will incorporate appropriate safety constraints."
+They also said "we will not design or deploy AI" as "Weapons," and DeepMind signed the Lethal Autonomous Weapons Pledge.

 OpenAI